dobairoland/ZyEHW/README.md

 ## Installing and using ZyEHW

-We recommend to follow the instructions in `README.md` of each folders.
+We recommend to follow the instructions in `README.md` file of each folder.
 The best way is visiting the folders and reading the instructions in the following order.